Traffic Light System Examples

 FOIs without evidence of farming activity

 FOIs that end up at the very end node of this decision tree are those for which marker results provide no strong evidence of farming activity.
 These are typically FOIs that are consistent with the claimed group, but no conclusive evidence of mowing or ploughing is seen in satellite-derived signals and markers.
-An example FOI = 6999931001 claimed as meadow without any evidence of farming is shown below.
-Crop-group classification, similarity and Euclidian distance markers suggest that this is really a meadow, however mowing marker does not detect any events.
-NDVI time-series and Sentinel-2 imagery shown in the screenshot of the Expert App below also do not provide any evidence that this FOI has been mowed or plowed.
+An example below was claimed as meadow.
+Crop-group classification, similarity and Euclidean distance markers suggest that this is really a meadow, however the mowing marker does not detect any events.
+NDVI time series and Sentinel-2 imagery also do not provide any evidence that this FOI has been mowed or ploughed.

 FOIs without evidence of farming activity